trimino/dat-design-pattern/structural/composite/README.md

 ## Related Patterns

-* **Abstract Factory and Builder**: Can be used for creating primitive components and constructing complex composites
+* **Abstract Factory and Builder**
+  * Can be used for creating primitive components and constructing complex composites.

+* **Flyweight**
-* **Flyweight**: Lets you share components, but they can no longer refer to their parents.
+  * Lets you share components, but they can no longer refer to their parents.

+* **Decorator**
-* **Decorator**: Often used with Composite.
+  * Often used with Composite.
 When decorators and composites are used together, they will usually have a common parent class.
 So decorators will have to support the Component interface.